A Survey on Multimodal Disinformation Detection: Lessons Learned

-\item A lot of progress has been made on the problem, but the two components in the definition of disinformation (falseness and harmfulness) have been considered in isolation.
-There is a need to combine factuality and intentional harmfulness into the detection model.

-\item Most multimodal datasets cover just two modalities, or put together modalities mechanically.
+\begin{enumerate} \item A lot of progress has been made on the problem, but the two components in the definition of disinformation (falseness and harmfulness) have been considered mostly in isolation.
+We argue that there is a need for tight integration of the factuality and the intentional harmfulness into the same detection model.
+These two aspects have been addressed together in \cite{alam2020fighting}, which shows that 56\% of Arabic false content is also harmful.
+From Tables \ref{tab:related_studies_factuality} and \ref{tab:related_studies_harmfulness}, we observe that most multimodal datasets cover just 2--3 modalities, which combine some approaches depicted in Figure~\ref{fig:multimodal_arch}.
 Moreover, no multimodal dataset looks at both aspects of disinformation: factuality and harmfulness.

-\item In the early phase of (dis)information spreading, user and content features are those that provide the highest contribution for detecting factuality.
-Indeed, at that time few interactions with content are available and the propagation network is small and sparse.
+While \citet{alam2020fighting} did address both aspects, they only covered the text modality. \item In the early phase of (dis)information spreading, user and content features are those that provide the highest contribution for detecting factuality.
+Indeed, at that time, a few interactions with content are available and the propagation network is small and sparse.
 As information spreads, the contribution of content-derived features remains constant, while propagation-derived features become richer and more informative.
-In summary, early prediction of factuality and veracity must necessarily rely heavily on users and content -- be it text, image, video or audio.
-Instead, analyses carried out at later times benefit more from network propagation and temporal data.
+In summary, early prediction of factuality and veracity must necessarily rely heavily on users and content -- be it text, image, audio or video.
+Instead, analyses carried out at later times benefit more from network and temporal data.
+In the past decade, research on multimodality has shown its potential in several fields, which include audio-visual fusion \cite{mroueh2015deep,zhu2021deep,10.1088/1742-6596/1237/2/022144}, emotion recognition \cite{chen2021heu}, image and video captioning \cite{liu2021cptr}, multimedia retrieval and visual question answering \cite{summaira2021recent}.
+For factuality, \citet{baly2020written} showed that combining different modalities such as text, speech, and metadata yields improved performance compared to using individual modalities.
+Similar phenomena have been observed for other tasks such as hateful memes \cite{kiela2020hateful}, and propaganda detection \cite{SemEval2021-6-Dimitrov}.

 \end{enumerate}